Addie L. Wyatt: Meatpacking industry and union work

 During the 1970s she became a powerful figure in the United Food and Commercial Workers International Union.
 During this time, she worked harder to create unions that were more inclusive of minorities.
 In 1972, she became the founding member of the Coalition of Black Trade Unionists, which was formed to ensure that black workers could "share in the power of the labor movement at every level."
-As chair of CBTU's National Women's Committee, Wyatt helped ensure that AFL-CIO (Congress of Industrial Organizations)-affiliated unions opened leadership positions to women.
-This not only led African American to great confidence within the labor force, but also women in general becoming financially independent and effective contributors of the economy.
+As chair of CBTU's National Women's Committee, Wyatt helped ensure that AFL-CIO-affiliated unions opened leadership positions to women.
+This not only led African Americans to great confidence within the labor force, but also to women in general becoming financially independent and effective contributors of the economy.

-In 1974, Wyatt was a founder the Coalition of Labor Union Women in order to create a stronger, more effective voice for women in the labor movement.
-She said, "Racism and sexism is an economic issue.
-It was very profitable to discriminate against women and against people of color.
-I began to understand that change could come but you could not do it alone.
-You had to unite with others.
-That was one of the reasons I became a part of the union.
-It was a sort of family that would help in the struggle" (HPChicago).
-This was an important step forward, not only for the second wave feminist movement, but also for the advancement of minority women who may have felt left-out by the dominant, mainstream, white feminisms.
+In 1974, Wyatt co-founded the Coalition of Labor Union Women in order to create a stronger, more effective voice for women in the labor movement.
 When Wyatt became the international vice president of the United Food and Commercial Workers in 1976 she was the first African-American woman to take a high-level leadership position in an international union.
 She fought for human rights on three fronts; as a laborer, as a woman, and as an African American.

-Addie Wyatt contributed to the change of the meatpacking industry by being a forefront component in the labor unions.
-Her contributions enriched the lives of women and women's and women of color.
-Wyatt not only became the first black woman to hold a senior office in an American labor union, but she was being recognized for her strong leadership traits.
-She was part of the process that was working to change the public views of women and women of color.
-These women could be seen as strong members of society and proponent leaders.
-Addie Wyatt did more than change the face of the meat packing industry but she gave the women that came after her the opportunity to follow in her footstep and go beyond what she did.